What is Injury Benefit?

-In general, people in employment insurable at PRSI Class A, D, J or M are covered for Injury Benefit.
-For people insurable at class M, only employees under 16 years of age are covered.
+To get Injury Benefit, you must be in employment insurable at PRSI Class A, D, J or M. At class M, only employees aged under 16 are covered.

-Civil servants recruited prior to April 1995 and insured at Class B do not qualify for Injury Benefit but may be entitled to a declaration that an occupational accident occurred and qualify for other benefits under the Occupational Injuries Benefits Scheme.
+Civil servants who started work before April 1995 and are insured at Class B do not qualify for Injury Benefit.
+But you can get a declaration that an occupational accident occurred and you may qualify for other benefits under the Occupational Injuries Benefits Scheme.

 How long is Injury Benefit paid?